qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ```

 **Bullet 9: Classical integer computations** <br />
-An Adaptive Profile program may include expressions for numeric and logical computations
+An adaptive profile program may include expressions for numeric and logical computations
 that don't involve allocating memory for aggregate data structures.
 These
 can include integer arithmetic calcuations of a back-end specified width, floating
 point arithmetic calculations of a back-end specified width, or logical operations